 For extra boot room storage, consider a bench with lift-up seat, or baskets.
 Wellies are best stored on taller shelving or on a rack.
 Fit peg rails to the wall for coats; a rail at a lower level allows for children’s jackets.
 Make sure the pegs or hooks protrude far enough to take more than one item.
 As an alternative, go for an all-in-one hall stand, a multi-functional freestanding piece of furniture with storage and hanging space.
 Don't forget, too, that it's a room that will see plenty of messy clothes, so it's worth considering laundry room storage ideas, too.

 Go for a built-in boot room storage solution

 Fitted boot room furniture naturally costs more but does make use of every inch, and it can be configured precisely for the items you want to store, incorporating built-in benches with lift up storage, a mix of open and closed shelving and cupboards and peg rails.

 If the boot room is to double as a utility room with a ‘wet’ area for a sink and washing machine, you’ll want a practical, hardwearing worktop, cupboards or open shelving above and below, and adequate sockets.
 Select finishes that can be wiped clean – if painted they will be easy to touch-up when knocked or damaged.

 Make a boot room work harder

 Adding a sink to a boot room keeps all the messy jobs out of the kitchen.
 A tall tap with a swivel spout makes cleaning off boots and garden tools easier.
 When there’s no space for a sink, an outdoor tap by the entrance is a practical choice.

 At the planning stage, consider whether plumbing should be added for a washing machine.
 Plan the position of electrical sockets so they’ll be useful for recharging DIY tools or for carrying out tasks such as ironing.
-Consider lighting options, and whether a radiator or underfloor heating would work best.
+Consider lighting options too.